motherjones/simple-slider/README.md

  ----------------|--------------|----------------:
  `Baldwin` | `http://assets.motherjones.com/environment/2013/04/baldwin.jpg` | `One of the most popular apples in the US until freakish winter weather in 1933-34 knocked it into obscurity. <span class="credit">USDA</span>`

-**Get fancy:** You can play around with the slider's layout by swapping `middle image` for a `top image`, `bottom image`, or `background image` column.
-Or try embedding videos instead of still images by swapping `middle image` for `top video embed`, `middle video embed`, or `bottom video embed`.
-If you're using our base CSS, we recommend you stick with just one image or video column.
-But if you feel compelled to use more than one, the slider will still work.

 ## Set up your Google Spreadsheet

 *MoJo staffers:* Make a copy of [this template]( https://docs.google.com/spreadsheet/pub?key=0AswaDV9q95oZdDZFSWpEZHlNRUlHWmVqa3JqalZsZXc&output=html) and move the copy into the relevant beat folder in the Mother Jones Google Drive.
 Rename the spreadsheet appropriately.
 Change owner to MoJo Data in ``Share > Advanced``